 All submissions are initially assessed by the editorial team, who decide whether or not the article fits the scope of the journal and is suitable for peer review.
-Submissions considered suitable are assigned to two independent experts, who assess the article for clarity, validity, theoretical engagement and sound methodology.
+Submissions considered suitable will be assigned to two independent experts, who assess the article for clarity, validity, theoretical engagement, and sound methodology.

 The journal operates a double-blind peer review process, meaning that authors and reviewers remain anonymous for the review process.
 The review period is expected to take around four to six weeks.
 Reviewers are asked to provide formative feedback, even if an article is not deemed suitable for publication in the journal.